rootmos/h/doc/README.in.md

 can enable an attacker to target her attack more effectively against the discovered files.

-Furthermore an attacker can, given enough access to (read: lots and lots of) system time, enumerate your entire file tree.
+Furthermore an attacker can, given enough access to (read: lots, lots, and lots of) system time, enumerate your entire file tree.
 This is of course a ridiculous endeavour;
 [`#define NAME_MAX 255`](https://git.musl-libc.org/cgit/musl/tree/include/limits.h?h=v1.2.3&id=7a43f6fea9081bdd53d8a11cef9e9fab0348c53d#n45)
-and [`pp`](tools/pp) `('z'-'a')+('Z'-'A')+('9'-'0')` says that the amount of filenames to try are *bounded from below* by [`59^255`](https://www.wolframalpha.com/input?i=59%5E255): which evaluates to an integer that starts with `36920` and ends with `89299`: not mentioning the other `442` digits.
+and [`pp`](tools/pp) `('z'-'a')+('Z'-'A')+('9'-'0')` says that the amount of filenames to try are *bounded from below* by [`59^255`](https://www.wolframalpha.com/input?i=59%5E255): which evaluates to an integer that starts with `36920` and ends with `89299` (not mentioning the other `442` digits).

 The counter-argument is that there are other, perhaps better, ways of achieving this functionality